SolaceSamples/solace-samples-amqp-qpid-jms1/docs/_tutorials/request-reply.md

 mvn assembly:single
 ~~~

-Then the examples can be executes as:
+Then the examples can be executed as:

 ~~~sh
 java -cp ./target/solace-samples-amqp-jms1-1.0.1-SNAPSHOT-jar-with-dependencies.jar  com.solace.samples.SimpleReplier